divio/divio-cloud-docs/introduction/04-package-addon.rst

     *underscores*: ``tutorial_django_debug_toolbar``.

-    This is significant, because although underscores are theoretically allowed in package names, various tools, including ``pip``, will silently convert them to dashes, with predicatbly confusing results.
+    This is significant, because although underscores are theoretically allowed in package names, various tools, including ``pip``, will silently convert them to dashes, with predictably confusing results.